gwendall/way.js/README.md

 Everything should be done for you from the HTML tags.
 But if necessary, you can also use helper functions to interact with your stored data and DOM elements.

 Note: By default, options are read from the HTML tags of the elements.
-Set the "options" parameter (optional) to overwrite them.
+If you need to overwrite them, pass an "options" parameter.

 **$(element).toStorage(options)**